Nevada County Fairgrounds

 Yes, Worldfest is a family festival.
 There will be children's performers, workshops and family games each day.
 Don’t forget the Kid’s Parade on Saturday at 5pm!

 Of course parents are fully responsible for their children at all times and children must not be left unsupervised at any time.

 Bring your low-backed lawn chair (under 32" from top of chair to ground & under 10” from seat to ground) for seating close to the stage.
 You may bring full size lawn chairs to seat yourself beyond the soundboard.
 Please, no chaise lounges.The fairgrounds policy is no tarps allowed on the meadow grass.

 Campers with a camping ticket may park in the campground.
 This is included in your ticket price.
-Day pass holders may park at gate 1.
+Day pass holders may park at Gate 1.
 The fairgrounds charges $6 per vehicle per day, no ins and outs.

 WHAT TO BRING